TVersluijs/RGEE_Snowmelt/README.md

 * Date of snowmelt at all pixels within a shapefile area
 	* Script 02

-* Date of snowfall at all pixels within a shapefile area
+* Change in date of snowmelt per pixel within a shapefile area
 	* Script 03

-* Change in date of snowmelt per pixel within a shapefile area
+### Sentinel-2 scripts: what kind of data do you want to analyse?
+* Date of snowmelt, and average NDSI, NDVI and NDMI at a set of point locations located across the globe
 	* Script 04

-### Sentinel-2 scripts: what kind of data do you want to analyse?
-* Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located across the globe
+* Date of snowmelt, and average NDSI, NDVI and NDMI within a small shapefile (<50km2)
 	* Script 05

-* Date of snowmelt, and average NDSI, NDVI and NDMI within a small shapefile (<50km2)
+* Date of snowmelt, and average NDSI, NDVI and NDMI at subareas located within a small shapefile area (<50km2)
 	* Script 06

-* Date of snowmelt, and average NDSI, NDVI and NDMI at subareas located within a small shapefile area (<50km2)
+* Date of snowmelt, and average NDSI, NDVI and NDMI at a set of point locations located within a small shapefile area (<50km2)
 	* Script 07

-* Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located within a small shapefile area (<50km2)
+* Date of snowmelt for all pixels within a small shapefile (area < 50km2)
 	* Script 08

-* Date of snowmelt at all pixels within a small shapefile (area < 50km2)
+* Date of snowmelt for all pixels within a large shapefile (area < 200km2)
 	* Script 09

-* Date of snowmelt at all pixels within a large shapefile (area < 200km2)
-	* Script 10

-* Relative pixelvalues per timestep within a small shapefile (area < 50km2)
-	* Script 11

 #######################################################################################